Jupiter in Palm Beach County, Florida — The American South (South Atlantic)

 Photo caption: Above, the rendering of the lighthouse as designed by U.S. Army engineer George G. Meade, circa 1854.
 When erected upon a 48-foot dune, the tower would reach 150 feet and shine its light more than 20 miles at sea.

 Location.
 26° 56.91′ N, 80° 4.92′ W. Marker is in Jupiter, Florida, in Palm Beach County.
-Marker can be reached from Captain Armours Way.
+It can be reached from Captain Armours Way.
 Touch for map.
 Marker is at or near this postal address: 600 Captain Armours Way, Jupiter FL 33469, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Jupiter Lighthouse Museum (a few steps from this marker); Jupiter Lighthouse (within shouting distance of this marker); Seminoles and Pioneers (about 500 feet away, measured in a direct line); Unconquered Legacy (about 500 feet away); A People By The Sea (about 500 feet away); World War II U.S. Naval Housing Building (about 800 feet away); "Dive Into History" (approx. 0.2 miles away); The Jupiter and Lake Worth Railway (approx. 0.4 miles away).
+At least 8 other markers are within walking distance of this marker: Jupiter Lighthouse Museum (a few steps from this marker); Jupiter Lighthouse (within shouting distance of this marker); Seminoles and Pioneers (about 500 feet away, measured in a direct line); Unconquered Legacy (about 500 feet away); A People By The Sea (about 500 feet away); World War II U.S. Naval Housing Building (about 800 feet away); "Dive Into History" (approx. 0.2 miles away); The Jupiter and Lake Worth Railway (approx. 0.4 miles away).
 Touch for a list and map of all markers in Jupiter.

 Credits.
-This page was last revised on November 30, 2023.
+This page was last revised on January 9, 2025.
 It was originally submitted on November 4, 2023, by Darren Jefferson Clay of Duluth, Georgia.
-This page has been viewed 64 times since then and 27 times this year.
+This page has been viewed 222 times since then and 17 times this year.
 Photos: 1, 2. submitted on November 16, 2023, by Darren Jefferson Clay of Duluth, Georgia. • Andrew Ruppenstein was the editor who published this page.